By looking at an unhappy relationship as a system, a couple can change their system with one simple task. Here's the task no-one told you about…

 • Partner B responds: “How many times have I asked you to tell me…”

 Couples regularly come to counselling because their relationship has been going wrong (possibly for some time).
-Systemic counselling focuses on how the partners behave with each other in their relationship.
+Systemic counselling focusses on how partners behave with each other in their relationships.

 Systems are not limited to couples (monogamous, polyamorous, open, etc.), either.
 Systemic counselling can be helpful to a polyamorous group, a set of friends, a family, even an orchestra, and many more combinations!